intel-analytics/BigDL-2.x/readthedocs/source/doc/Orca/Overview/orca-context.md

 init_orca_context(...)
 ```

-In `init_orca_context`, the user may specify necessary runtime configurations for the program, including:
+In `init_orca_context`, the user may specify necessary runtime configurations for the Orca program, including:

 - *Cluster mode*: Users can specify the computing environment for the program (a local machine, K8s cluster, Hadoop/YARN cluster, etc.).
 - *Physical resources*: Users can specify the amount of physical resources to be allocated for the program on the underlying cluster, including the number of nodes in the cluster, the cores and memory allocated for each node, etc.